 Could you make money with Kindle publishing back in 2015?

 Yes.
 It was incredibly easy, but you might have gotten your account banned.

 2015 marked the first time Amazon started to regulate the KDP platform.
-It was just too much money people were cheating them on.
+It was starting to become too much for Amazon to ignore.
 During the next 2 years the Kindle industry will go through a lot of growing pains.

 Book quality shot up, you could no longer write your own books or not proofread them.
 Hiring ghostwriters became common practice.